Infinite-Dimensional Closed-Loop Inverse Kinematics for Soft Robots via Neural Operators: Introduction

-\textbf{Contribution.} In this work, we extend CLIK to systems with infinite-dimensional shape spaces, while keeping the controller finite-dimensional through end-to-end mappings from finite actuators to finite task dimensions.
+However, many soft-robot tasks require reasoning about the \textit{entire body shape}, such as positioning any suitable point to a target or enforcing contact constraints along the body.
+In this work, we extend CLIK to systems with infinite-dimensional shape spaces, while keeping the controller finite-dimensional through end-to-end mappings from finite actuators to finite task dimensions.
 To this end, we define two mappings: (i)~the mapping from actuators to shape, that is, the ``internal'' model of the (soft) robot, (ii)~the forward kinematics from an infinite-dimensional shape space to a task, whose composition yields the \emph{end-to-end forward kinematics} from actuation to task.
-Combining the gradients of both mappings via an infinite-dimensional chain rule yields the end-to-end forward differential kinematics, and the standard Jacobian-based CLIK algorithm applies.
-It quickly becomes obvious that the key challenge here is that soft robots’ actuator-to-shape mappings are highly complex and often lack closed-form expressions or explicit Jacobians, so that the proposed CLIK algorithm is only practical with a \emph{learned}, differentiable model of this map.
-To adress this, we propose to learn the mapping from simulation data using a \emph{neural operator network}, which, unlike traditional neural networks, learns mappings between infinite-dimensional function spaces without fixed discretization, while providing well-defined gradients with respect to the finite-dimensional inputs \cite{anandkumar2020Neurala,lu2021Learning}.
-Neural operators are a recent trend in machine learning that have found wide interest in control and (soft) robotics already, for example as surrogate models for complex dynamics and soft materials \cite{campbell2025Active, gao2024SimtoReal, lingsch2024Regular, ma2023Learning, chen2026shape}, or to make complex or computationally expensive control schemes either real-time feasible or differentiable \cite{bhan2023Neural, kumar2024Synergistic, lamarque2025Adaptive, de2025deep, hu2025Neural}.
+Combining the gradient operators of both mappings via an infinite-dimensional chain rule yields the end-to-end differential forward kinematics, enabling the formulation of Jacobian-based CLIK.
+Since soft robots’ actuator-to-shape mappings often lack closed-form expressions or explicit Jacobians, this is only practical with a \emph{learned}, differentiable model of this map.
+To address this, we propose to learn the mapping from simulation data using a \emph{neural operator network}, which, unlike traditional neural networks, learns mappings between infinite-dimensional function spaces without fixed discretization, while providing well-defined gradients with respect to the finite-dimensional inputs \cite{anandkumar2020Neurala,lu2021Learning}.
+Neural operators are a recent trend in machine learning that have found wide interest in control and (soft) robotics already, for example as surrogate models for complex dynamics \cite{campbell2025Active, gao2024SimtoReal, ma2023Learning}, or to make computationally expensive control schemes either real-time feasible or differentiable \cite{bhan2023Neural, de2025deep, hu2025Neural}.
 For us, they enable reasoning about the full infinite-dimensional soft robot shape during tasks.

-\textbf{Organization.} First, we review finite-dimensional CLIK for underactuated mechanical systems in Section~\ref{sec:prelim}, and then introduce its extension to infinite-dimensional shapes in Section~\ref{sec:inf-clik}.
-Last but not least, Section~\ref{sec:neural-inf-clik} presents the neural version of the algorithm.

-\section{Preliminaries: (Finite-Dimensional) Closed-Loop Inverse Kinematics}
+\section{Preliminaries: Finite-Dimensional Closed-Loop Inverse Kinematics}